 - Vacation Time – most employers already offer about two or three weeks of paid vacation time.
 You might want to negotiate for a few days more.
-If no paid vacation is offered, ensure your schedule’s flexibility allows for time away.
+If no paid vacation is provided, ensure your schedule’s flexibility allows for time away.

 Should an NP take a position as an Independent Contractor?

 If a nurse practitioner (NP) is offered a position as an independent contractor, should she agree to take it?
-Any situation has pros and cons, so knowing details allows the nurse to make a good decision.
+Any situation has pros and cons, so knowing the details allows the nurse to make a good decision.
 A nurse might see employers offering as much as $20 an hour more for a nurse to work as a 1099 independent contractor, but is it as beneficial as it looks?

 How Annual Taxes Work as an Independent Contractor for Nursing